Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 FUSV 1002 - Psychosocial Aspects of Death and Dying

-FUSV 1150 - Funeral Arranging and Directing Theoretical Applications I
+FUSV 1270 - Funeral Arranging and Directing Applied Learning Practicum I

-Funeral Arranging and Directing program learners at the NSCC increase their theoretical knowledge base and develop essential skills while apprenticing as funeral directors.
-This course is designed to capture the theoretical applications in the funeral home setting.
+Funeral Arranging and Directing program students at NSCC increase their theoretical knowledge base and develop essential skills while apprenticing as funeral directors.
+All three applied learning practicum courses are designed to capture the application of theory in the funeral home setting and through engagements with the community.
+As the theory courses provide the foundation for the applied learning, it is expected that students will continue with their online theory courses while completing each applied learning practicum course.
 Documented participation in funeral procedures including transfers, preparation of documentation required for all forms of disposition, funeral arrangement conferences, pre-arrangements, set-up for funerals, tribute services, visitations and committals, directing funerals, memorial services, and committal services and all tasks as requested by the licensed mentor necessary in the provision of funeral services to client families.
-Learning Objectives reflect courses Introduction to Funeral Services; Psychosocial Aspects of Death and Dying; Communications; Computers; Funeral Rites and Rituals; Funeral Service Law and Ethics.
-Learners must successful meet 75% of overall course learning objectives.

 FUSV 2000 - World Religions: Western Traditions